Lightningpicture/Syspass-Installer/README.md

 Tested with Debian 8
-Feel free for Changes ans send it to Help other People.
+Feel free to make changes and send it to Help other.